ben-toker/flowst/README.md

 # Installation
 Might put it up on Homebrew, but not sure.

-For now, to use this app, clone the repository and run the executable or use ``cargo run``
+For now, to use this app, clone the repository and use  ``cargo build`` and ``cargo run``, or download the executable on the latest release.

 # Usage
 ```